-This lesson contains a teacher overview as well as a video for students to work through independently.
+This lesson includes a teacher overview plus a video for students to work through independently.
 Learn more about student access here.

 In this lesson on writing narratives, students explore character archetypes – categories of characters that get reused and adapted across many stories.